Bike computers & cycling apps

 As most of the cycling apps are free, just using your existing smartphone is not going to cost you anything.

 Higher end bike computers are worth it as they do a lot more and are reliable as they do not drop signals.
-They also do an automatic sync with cycling apps on ride completion without no manual intervention.
+They also do an automatic sync with online cycling apps on ride completion with no manual intervention.

 If you want to improve your fitness and overall health, it’s a valuable utility as you can set targets and work towards them.
-I have a monthly target in terms of distance done and another to improve my time in getting across Norton Summit with better times.
+I have a monthly target in terms of distance done and another to improve my time in getting across Norton Summit.

 For me the most important is the archive of rides over many cities and countries.
 With it I can reminiscence over memorable rides, sights seen along the way and the delicious slice of a cake in cafe along a route.